May 29, 2020

 In March, Kelley School of Business’s Helen Colby and Angela Smith launched a series of online studies to determine how the current pandemic was impacting people’s willingness to donate to charities – capturing a glimpse into financial decision making at a time when the challenge is so widespread that everyone is impacted.

-“As we started hearing about people hoarding things like toilet paper, we were really interested in seeing whether that translated to broader social behaviors,” said Smith, a former Tobias Fellow in the Tobias Leadership Center and the director of institutional effectiveness at IU Kokomo.
+“As we started hearing about people hoarding things like toilet paper, we were really interested in seeing whether that translated to broader social behaviors,” said Smith, a former Tobias Fellow in the Tobias Leadership Center and director of institutional effectiveness at IU Kokomo.
 “Particularly with fear, we wanted to understand if being more fearful supports or undermines social behaviors, specifically in giving to charity.”

 What they discovered about Americans and their willingness to give during this challenging time surprised them.